IgniteUI/help-topics/topics/02_Controls/igEditors/Config/03_Localizing_igEditors.md

 `igDatePicker`
 Option | Description
 --- | --- |
-"closeText"|The text of the `close` button of the datepicker.
+"closeText"|The text of the `close` button of the `igDatePicker` calendar.
 Have in mind that you must enable the `showButtonPanel` option in `datepickerOptions` option in order to show the button.|
 "prevText"|The text of the button that navigates to the previous month|
 "nextText"|The text of the button that navigates to the next month|
 "currentText"|The text of the button that selects the current day in the calendar.
 Have in mind that you must enable the `showButtonPanel` option in `datepickerOptions` option in order to show the button.|